bobbydilley/rideboard-emulator/README.md

 C0 02 00 00 01 00 03
 ```

+What I think the things are now

+C0 - SYNC BYTE
+02 - COMMAND
+00 - CHAIR POSITION
+00 - LIGHT/BLOWER
+01 - LIGHT/BLOWER?
+00 - LIGHT/BLOWER
+03 - CHECK SUM

 Buttons are not connected to JVS, but I think possibly they keyboard was used to simluate the button!?
+There is a link to /dev/input/js0.

 ## Emulator Information